 Family Mediation is where an independent third party helps you and your partner talk through matters arising from family breakdown.
 This can include helping you to discuss whether you wish to separate and if so how you will go about this.
 If you have already separated, discussions can be about finances, property, children or the process of divorce if applicable.

-Family Mediation is a voluntary process that both parties must want to try.
+Family Mediation is a voluntary and confidential process that both parties must want to try.
 It can help protect your parenting relationship moving forward and assist in ensuring you remain on good terms.
 This can enable all parties to move forward constructively and cost-effectively.

 Mediations are normally carried out with the mediator and both parties in the same room.
 The mediator will make use of a flip chart to note down different proposals that are made and to try to enable you to visualise what is being put forward.
 This will aid the discussions towards finding a resolution.